 - American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
 Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: Chest.
 2012; 141(2_suppl):7S

-- National Institute for Health and Care Excellence (NICE), Venous thromboembolism: reducing the risk, 26 June 2012 [Accessed 30 January 2015]
+- National Institute for Health and Care Excellence (NICE), Venous thromboembolism: reducing the risk for patients in hospital, Updated June 2015 [Accessed 21 February 2018]

 - Watson HG, Baglin TP.
 Guidelines on travel-related venous thrombosis.
 Br J Haematol.
 2011 Jan; 152(1):31-4

-- National Institute for Health and Clinical Excellence (NICE), Venous thromboembolic diseases: the management of venous thromboembolic diseases and the role of thrombophilia testing [Accessed 3 February 2015]
+- National Institute for Health and Clinical Excellence (NICE), Venous thromboembolic diseases: diagnosis, management and thrombophilia testing [Accessed 21 February 2018]

 - Hopewell S, Juszczak E, EisingaA,et al. Compression stockings for preventing deep vein thrombosis in airline passengers.
 Cochrane Database Syst Rev 2006; CD004002